Sn00pyW00dst0ck/CEN5035-Project/README.md

 ## Development Setup

-1. Follow the `kubo` installation instructions for your operating system.
+1. Follow the `Kubo` installation instructions for your operating system.
 Kubo version 0.27.0 must be used!

     If you haven't used IPFS so far, initialize the IPFS repository     using the following command:
     ```